Democratic Republic of the Congo–Italy relations: Recent events

-On 22 February 2021, in the Notrh Kivu, a region on the border with Ruanda, a World Food Programme (WFP) convoy was attacked and 3 people were killed.
+On 22 February 2021, in North Kivu, a region on the border with Rwanda, a World Food Programme (WFP) convoy was attacked and 3 people were killed.
 They were a WFP employee, Mustapha Milambo, the Ambassador of Italy in DRC, Luca Attanasio, and a Carabinieri officer Vittorio Iacobacci.
 North Kivu is an unstable region in DRC where ethnic conflicts and conflicts over control of the area's resources and illegal trafficking occur frequently.
 The resources are gold, gems and coltan, a component used for electronic devices.
 Since 2010, UN blue helmets have also intervened to restore order with the mission called MONUSCO.
 The conflicts are part of a broader context in which over 20 ethnic groups and their militia are supported by other international actors, such as the governments of neighbouring states and by the Islamic State of Caliph al-Baghdadi.

 Trade relations

 The gross domestic product of the Democratic Republic of the Congo stands at $38 billion.
 With a population of about 92 million people, the GDP per capita is 560 dollars compared to the Italian one which is close to 35,000.
 However, the GDP growth rate is much higher in the DRC (5.8% per year in 2018) than in Italy (0.8%).

 Trade relations between the two countries is disproportionately unbalanced in favor of the Democratic Republic of the Congo.
 In 2013, Italy imported over 500 million euros worth of goods from the African country, compared with exports in the opposite direction of just 67 million euros.
 Over the years, the deficit has undergone adjustments, but the gap is still wide: in 2019, compared with exports of 63 million euros, Italy was importing 250 million.
 Italian exports are varied and mainly concern ships, boats, agricultural machinery, motors, electric distributors.
 Imports are mainly based on the products of the Congolese mining industry.